Original text available free at Marxists.org

 3. Property is robbery!
 That is the war-cry of ’93!
 That is the signal of revolutions!”(Proudhon 1840)

 This was also the war cry of 2000s anarcho-punk band Wingnut dishwashers Union on their track ‘Proudhon in Manhattan’ “Throw your hands in the air cause property is robbery.”
+This was how I discovered Proudhon and his work.

 4. “If your conscience is free, if your mind can unite two propositions and deduce a third therefrom, my ideas will inevitably become yours.”
 (Proudhon 1840)